-Cutaneous adverse effects are among the most common immune-related adverse events due to checkpoint inhibitors, occurring in 30–60% of patients.
+Adverse effects involving the skin are among the most common immune-related adverse events due to checkpoint inhibitors, occurring in 30–60% of patients.
 Various presentations are described below [5–8].

 Adverse cutaneous effects of checkpoint inhibitors

-Lichenoid reactions often start after several weeks to months of treatment.
+Lichenoid drug reactions start after several weeks to months of treatment.

 Severe and life-threatening cutaneous reactions (SCARs) include: